MicrosoftDocs/sql-docs/docs/integration-services/data-flow/oracle-connection-manager.md

 The **ConnectionManagerType** property for the Oracle Connection Manager is set to **ORACLE**.

-In SSIS execution logs this connector will be refered to as "Oracle Connection Manager".
+In SSIS execution logs, this connector is referred to as "Oracle Connection Manager."

 ## Configuring the Oracle Connection Manager